 Dip them in melted chocolate or candy melts, then add sprinkles, crushed nuts, or drizzle with contrasting chocolate to enhance their appearance.

 Absolutely!
-Customize with themed decorations to suit any holiday, such as Christmas, Valentine's Day, or Easter.
+Customise with themed decorations to suit any holiday, such as Christmas, Valentine's Day, or Easter.

 No, you can easily make them by hand using cake crumbs and a binding agent like frosting or nut butter.